timescale/docs/timescaledb/getting-started/data-retention.md

 you want to perform manual **one-time** removal of data.
 This function is [`drop_chunks()`][drop-chunks]

 This function has similar arguments to the retention policy above.
-However, in addition to setting an interval for when to drop data after, you can also specify a parameter to drop data before.
-This means that you can drop all data after a certain time **or** specify to drop data within an interval of time.
+However, besides setting an interval for when to drop data after, you can also specify a parameter to drop data before.
+This means that you can drop all data after a particular time **or** specify to drop data within an interval of time.

 Use this code for dropping all data older than two months:
 ```sql
 SELECT drop_chunks('stocks_real_time', INTERVAL '2 months');
 ```
-Use this code for dropping data older than one month, but earlier than two months old:
+Use this code for dropping data older than one month but earlier than two months old:
 ```sql
 SELECT drop_chunks('stocks_real_time', older_than => INTERVAL '1 month', newer_than => INTERVAL '2 months')
 ```